IMPRESSPROJECT/Rfishpop/README.md

 install.packages (c("ggplot2", "tydiverse", "reshape2", "LBSPR")) # From CRAN

+Depending on the R version maybe some package is not available on CRAN in such case go to the Github version of such package.

 PLEASE DON'T STOP THE PROCESS!
 IT NEEDS TIME TO CREATE ALSO THE VIGNETTES.

 2. Version without vignettes: install_github("IMPRESSPROJECT/Rfishpop") this option is faster and don't need the installation of all the previous packages.